The Saviour's Smile: RISU in Eclogue 4 and the Names MARIA IESUS

 |

-In his famous 4th eclogue Virgil announces the
+In his famous 4th eclogue the poet VIRGIL announces the birth of a boy who

-birth of a boy who will bring peace to the world.
+will bring peace to the world.
 In line 60 he says:

 Incipe, parve puer, RISU